saltzm/cgen/README.md

 ArrayMetaclass.template = function(T, elements_are_objects = false) {
   // The name of the class that will be generated from this template var ElementArray = ArrayMetaclass.instance_name(T)
-  // We're doing some funny stuff here so I'll explain.
-I want to have this Array
-  // work if I'm storing primitive types AND if I'm storing objects of a class.
-  // So I have this boolean parameter elements_are_objects that the caller
-  // of defineMetaclass can use to say if this array is storing objects or not.

   // If we're storing objects, internally we'll store a pointer to the object
   // type, and inside Destroy we'll iterate through them and call
-  // ElementType_Destroy on each of them to clean up the memory.
-Since our
+  // ElementType_Destroy on each of them.
+Since our objects are all refcounted,
-  // objects are all refcounted, and we increment the refcount when we add an
+  // and we increment the refcount when we add an element to the array, this
-  // element to the array, this should be fine! if (elements_are_objects) {
+  // should be fine!
+  if (elements_are_objects) {
     var ElementType = mt.Ptr(T)
     var ElementClass = T